 If your house or apartment is condemned for any reason, you may be eligible for priority relocation assistance in finding more suitable housing.Back to Top

 Relocation from Condemned Housing

 If your house or apartment has been condemned, or if the landlord tells you to move so he can comply with an order to repair or demolish his building, or because you are overcrowding the unit, you are eligible for certain relocation assistance.
-You must call the Miami-Dade County Homeless Trust at 305-375-1491 or Homeless Helpline at 1-877-994-HELP to ask for assistance.
+Call the Homeless Helpline at 1-877-994-HELP to ask for assistance.